Impression And Mouth Preparation

 • Should be nontoxic

-• Should be acceptable to patients with pleasant odor and color
+• Impression should be acceptable to patients with a pleasant odor and color

 Question 3.
 Define retention, stability, and support in the complete denture.
 Discuss various factors affecting retention.